MileHacker Logo

 Fair Trade & Ethical Shopping

-Purchase crafts directly from artisans in the villages or at local markets.
+Purchase crafts directly from craftspeople in the villages or at local markets.
 This directs money straight to the creators and their families.
 Bargain respectfully, remembering the effort and artistry behind handmade items.
 Do not drive prices down unfairly.
 Seek authentic, locally made items.

 Conscious Purchasing